 Puerto Rico is a territory of the United States.
 The U.S.-China Economic and Security Review Commission did not question the fact that Hong Kong belongs to China and did not object to Hong Kong’s status.
 The claims made by the report focused on interference in democratic elections and the suppression of free speech.

 The United States does not interfere in Puerto Rico’s local elections.
 Government-run newspapers do not work against academic freedom.

 Lo complains that “the Obama White House said [Puerto Rico] was a US territorial possession without sovereignty, and the Supreme Court agreed.”
 Lo is correct, but this is not the U.S. government insulting Puerto Rico; it’s a simple statement of what Puerto Rico’s territorial status means.
 “Exactly a century ago,” Lo went on, “Washington granted US citizenship to a million people on the island.
 It promptly drafted 2 per cent of the population into fighting in world war one.
 That set off a century of ruthless American exploitation that is unabated today.”

 “Ruthless American exploitation” is an emotional term.
 The report that set off Lo’s article didn’t suggest that China was ruthlessly exploiting Hong Kong, but rather that the mainland was suppressing democracy in Hong Kong.
 Nothing in the article supports the idea that the United States suppresses democracy within Puerto Rico’s local affairs.

 Puerto Rico has clearly stated a desire to resolve the status question, giving up the territorial status for statehood.
-The federal government responded to that clear statement in 2012 by funding a new vote, which is scheduled for June 11th.
 Congress has a responsibility to resolve Puerto Rico’s status issue.
 The connection between Puerto Rico and Hong Kong may have some parallels, but it is inexact.